Murban crude futures start trading at new ICE, Abu Dhabi exchange - Up News Info

 Article content

-SINGAPORE — The Murban crude futures contract launched on Monday, the key contract of the new ICE Futures Abu Dhabi (IFAD) oil exchange, offering a potential rival benchmark for trading Middle East crude.
+SINGAPORE — Abu Dhabi started trading Murban crude futures contracts on Monday, offering a potential rival benchmark for trading Middle East crude.

-Abu Dhabi-based IFAD is back by the Intercontinental Exchange Inc, Abu Dhabi National Oil Co (ADNOC) and partners including international oil majors.
+Abu Dhabi-based IFAD is backed by the Intercontinental Exchange Inc, Abu Dhabi National Oil Co (ADNOC) and partners including international oil majors.

+“Starting today, Murban futures will be freely traded from Singapore to London, and from Abu Dhabi to New York,” ADNOC Chief Executive Sultan al-Jaber said at the launch event.

 The Murban contract, which prices the flagship Abu Dhabi grade that accounts for more than half of ADNOC’s production, will offer an alternative benchmark to Dubai, operated by S&P Global Platts, and Oman crude futures traded on the Dubai Mercantile Exchange (DME).